-The detector used in the radiation survey meters is CsI(Tl) scintillator detector of size 10 mm x 10 mm x 10 mm, coupled with temperature compensated photo diodes was chosen for radiation detection These detectors measurement. sensitivity of approximately 80 counts per second per micro sievert per hour (cps/μSv h-1).
+The detector used in the radiation survey meters is CsI(Tl) scintillator detector of size 10 mm x 10 mm x 10 mm, coupled with temperature compensated photo diodes was radiation detection chosen for and measurement.
+These detectors have sensitivity of approximately 80 counts per second per micro sievert per hour (cps/uSv h- 1).
 It has a good stability up 55°C ambient temperature that is ideal for outdoor applications.
 The overall power requirement is also very less and can be sourced using batteries or solar panels.